Start any Spring Boot App as a Windows Service with AlwaysUp

 Spring Boot Windows Service: Created

-10. To start Spring Boot, choose Application > Start "Spring Boot Service".
-The state should transition to Running after a few seconds:
+10. To start your Spring Boot app, choose Application > Start "Spring Boot Service".
+The state will transition to "Running":

 Spring Boot Windows Service: Running